The Burgh Chambers complex complete with tower, steeple and clock

 Also of concern are the clock workings (Bells, weights, dials and mechanism) are.
 The longer the situation remains in limbo, the more difficult and expensive it will be to re-erect the tower, steeple and clock.

-The Community Council have asked again for the town’s clock tower to be re-built, in accordance with the legal requirement which was imposed on Fife Council at the time of take-down.
+The Community Council asked again for the town’s clock tower to be re-built, in accordance with the legal requirement which was imposed on Fife Council at the time of take-down.

 As previously reported, a feasibility study now shows that the entire complex could house heritage, business and community facilities in a way which is financially sustainable.
 It would respect the heritage, which is so important to many of us, and provide a new focal point at the centre of our town and its High Street.